kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 OK.
 I can restate my problem to solve. **How can I specify a particular set of values for these 5 GlobalVariables when I execute my test in Katalon Studio?**

 Katalon Studio provides a feature named [*Execution Profile*](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html).
 In an Exceution Profile, you can define a set of name=value pairs of GlobalVariables.
-You can create as many Execution Profiles as you want.
+You can prepare as many Execution Profiles as you want using Katalon Studio GUI.
 So I createded bunch of Profiles, each of which contains 5 GlobalVariables with values assigned.
-This is the usual way how a Katalon user writes an Execution Profile.
 The following screenshot shows an example:

 ![SelfContainedProfileExample](docs/images/SelfContainedProfileExample.png)

-Now you should remember, **you can appoint only a single Execution Profile for a test execution.**
+Now you should remember, **Katalon Studio allows you to appoint only a single Execution Profile for a test execution.**

 I realized a difficulty.
 I had a lot of possible selection criterias: 1 CONFIG * 3 ENVIRONMENTS * 5 CATEGORIES * 6 INCLUDE_SHEETS * 3 INCLUDE_URLs = 180.
 Therefore I had to prepare 180 Execution Profiles in Katalon Studio GUI.
 It was a crasy job.
 The following screenshot shows how the project looked like: